astockwell/countries-and-provinces-states-regions/README.md

 Data files listing Countries and their related Provinces/States/Regions.

+Not all countries have a province file yet, those that do have a `filename` attribute in `countries.json`.

 I created this project to help with populating HTML form fields, but it had a wide range of possible uses.
 Pull requests are welcome!

 ## Credits